Henri Pierre

-Henri Pierre (May 20, 1918 – February 17, 1994) was a French journalist, who co-founded newspaper Le Monde in 1944.
+Henri Pierre (20 May 1918 – 17 February 1994) was a French journalist, who co-founded newspaper Le Monde in 1944.
 He continued as a reporter for the paper until his retirement in 1982.

 Biography

 Personal life

-Henri Pierre was born on May 20, 1918, in Lyon.
+Henri Pierre was born on 20 May 1918 in Lyon.
 He studied at the Saumur Cavalry School, before starting his career as a journalist.

 He was married to Brigitte, who died in 1991.
-They had 3 children, Dominique, Francois and Oliver.
+They had 3 children, Dominique, François and Oliver.

 Journalistic career

 During his time as a journalist for Le Monde, Pierre served as the paper's correspondent in Moscow, London and Washington, D.C.